rehierl/node-tree-outliner/3-4-0-design-6.md

 to all of its presequent and still open parent sections.

 **CLARIFICATION**
-Any parent section may contain multiple subsections that are independent from each other.
+Any parent section may contain multiple independent subsections.
 That is, the subsections of a parent section do not necessarily share any content nodes.

 That is, because it is possible that the parent container of a presequent subsection is exited before a subsequent subsection is entered (e.g. a type-1 sectioning node that is presequent to a type-1, or a type-2 sectioning node).

 Note that all of these independent and intermediate subsections will be ignored.
-That is, because the focus now is on sections that still count as being open and/or on those sections that will be opened next.
+That is, because the focus now is on multiple related open sections.

 **CLARIFICATION**
 At any given point in time, during the traversal of the node tree, there always are one or more open sections.

-That is, because each node of a node tree must be associated with at least one section.
-For that to happen, one or more sections must always be open when one of the tree's nodes is entered - even if the only open section left is the universal section.
+That is, because each node in a node tree must be associated with at least one section.
+For that to happen, one or more sections must always be open when a nodes is entered - even if the only open section left is the universal section.

 Note that, when the root node is entered, the universal section is open.
-When the root's first child is entered, the universal section and the root's section, a type-1 section, is open.
+When the root's first child is entered, the universal section and the root section, a type-1 section, is open.
 In addition to that, it must not be allowed to close all of the remaining open sections.
 The latter is guaranteed by the concept of default scopes, but not by possible sectioning node properties.

 **CLARIFICATION**
-A sectioning node always declares a new subsection (i.e. not just some abstract and isolated unit).
+A sectioning node always declares a new subsection.
+That is, a sectioning node does not declare some abstract and isolated entity.

 Note that this, by itself, does not allow to conclude that the structure of sections is a single tree of sections.
 That structure can technically still be